Isaac Mabaya

-Isaac Angus Mabaya (born 22 September 2004) is an English professional footballer who plays as a right-back for EFL League One club Wigan Athletic, on loan from Premier League club Liverpool.'
+Isaac Angus Mabaya (born 22 September 2004) is a professional footballer who plays as a right-back for Premier League club Liverpool.
+Born in England, he plays for the Zimbabwe national team.

 Early life

 Mabaya was born in Preston, Lancashire to Zimbabwean parents, David Mabaya and Rosina Mugabe.
 He joined Liverpool aged six years-old.

 Club career

 Mabaya progressed through the academy system at Liverpool.
 He initially played as a midfielder but transitioned to right-back during the 2020–21 season.
 He signed his first professional contract with the club in September 2021.
 In January 2022, he made the Liverpool first-team match day squad for the first time when he was an unused substitute in the FA Cup against Shrewsbury Town.

 Mabaya impressed enough during the 2021–22 season, playing at right-back for the Liverpool under-18 side, that he was chosen to tour the Far East with the Liverpool first-team squad during the summer of 2022.
 He had game time on the tour, and featured against Manchester United in Bangkok.

 Mabaya's 2022–23 season was curtailed by a season-ending ankle injury in October 2022.
 He signed a new professional contract with Liverpool in May 2023.

 He was included in the Liverpool first-team squad for the UEFA Champions League tie against PSV Eindhoven on 29 January 2025 and was named amongst the match-day substitutes.

 On 9 February 2025, he made his competitive debut in the fourth round of the FA Cup away to Plymouth Argyle, coming on in the 11th minute for injured captain Joe Gomez.

-In August 2025 he joined Wigan Athletic on a season-long loan.
+In August 2025, he joined Wigan Athletic on a season-long loan.